 Sold as a pairs (or individually upon request).

+These are Custom Built, can take 1-2 weeks to ship.
 For the expert skier or racer, this is the ultimate outrigger!
 There are no adjustments that add to wear and tear.
 We build the outrigger to your exact measurements and a pair of Custom Superlite Outriggers can weigh less than 3 lbs.

 Superlite Outriggers come with a variety of choices because we feel it is important to accommodate a wide range of ability levels and unique customer needs.
 Below we provide some insight and general recommendations to help you with these choices.